AdvancedClimateSystems/uModbus/docs/source/decompose_requests.rst

 ADU for TCP/IP requests and responses
 =====================================

-.. note:: This documentation is based on `MODBUS Messaging on TCP/IP
+.. note:: This section is based on `MODBUS Messaging on TCP/IP
     Implementation Guide V1.0b`_.

 .. note:: When in this Wanneer we het over Modbus requests hebben in dit hoofdstuk, dan gaat